cobeylab/version-control-training/README.md

 Git is a version control system.

-* Used primarily for source code but many other uses (documents, web content) exit.
+* Used primarily for source code but many other uses (documents, web content) exist.

 * Core features include tracking the contents of files over time, facilitating collaboration on files, and diffing (comparing) documents and whole repositories.